villuna/tableturf-cpp/README.md

 meson test -C build -v
 ```

-If all goes well, the client program will be at `build/client/tableturf` and the server at `build/server/tableturf-server`
+If all goes well, the client program will be at `build/client/tableturf` and the server at `build/server/tableturf-server [NUM_THREADS]`